The Philosophy Program

 425 – Philosophy Tutoring Practicum (3)

-Prerequisite: permission of department chair.
+Prerequisite: permission of instructor.
 Advanced students in philosophy serve as tutors in introductory level philosophy classes, assisting others in preparing for exams and projects, organizing small-group work, and reviewing writing assignments.
 May be repeated once if tutoring in a different course.

 430 – Seminar: Ethics, Environment, & Sustainability (3)